 In addition to your hairstyle, the processes you use on your hair, whether it’s to add color or texture, can have a detrimental effect.
 For example, harsh chemicals for bleaching and straightening, along with excess heat, can damage and even kill hair follicles, Burg points out.
-Additionally, excessive chemical treatments applied directly on the scalp can cause inflammation.
-“Inflammation can damage the follicle, which in turn to can lead to hair loss,” says Maria Halasz, CEO of évolis Professional.
+Excessive chemical treatments applied directly on the scalp can cause inflammation.
+“Inflammation can damage the follicle, which in turn can lead to hair loss,” says Maria Halasz, CEO of évolis Professional.
 To prevent over-processing, she recommends limiting chemical treatments on the scalp to every four to six weeks.
-Check out these tips for people who use heat on their hair every day.
+(Check out these tips for people who use heat on their hair every day.)

 You over-use hot tools

 You might love the way your hair looks after using your curling iron or straightener, but the damage it causes might leave your hair thinning.
 James warns that setting your tools to 450 F or higher or keeping your hair on the hot tool for too long can burn your hair and potentially cause it to break off.
 “Set your flat iron or curling iron on medium heat and work with smaller sections, which require less time on the hot tool.”
 To ease yourself off, try these ways you can curl your hair without a curling iron.

 Some hair loss can result from the psychological condition trichotillomania.
 “People with this condition compulsively pull out their hair when they are stressed or even when they are concentrating, e.g. studying hard,” says Burg.
 “Sometimes the individual doesn’t know they are pulling their hair out, doing the activity absentmindedly, and only notice once the bald patches appear.”
 Over time the hair follicles can become so damaged that they die and leave permanent bald patches.